Frontiers of sphere recognition in practice: Introduction

-The sphere recognition problem often arises in the guise of \emph{manifold recognition}; that is, deciding whether a given (finite abstract) simplicial complex triangulates some manifold then determining its type.
-In the piecewise linear (PL) category, recognizing whether a given complex triangulates a PL manifold can be reduced to \emph{PL sphere recognition} since the links of all vertices of the given complex need to be PL~spheres.
-The following is a (very incomplete) list of scenarios where manifold recognition can be used:
+Our point of departure is that the sphere recognition problem does not go away simply because it is algorithmically intractable.
+To the contrary it appears naturally, e.g., in the context of \emph{manifold recognition}, which is the task of deciding whether a given simplicial complex triangulates any manifold and finding its type.
+In the piecewise linear (PL) category, recognizing whether a given complex triangulates some PL manifold can be reduced to \emph{PL sphere recognition} since the links of all vertices of the given complex need to be PL~spheres, sometimes also called standard PL sphere.
+This plays a role, e.g., for enumerating all manifolds with few vertices or facets \cite{BrehmKuehnel1992,Tricensus,Burton2011,CasaliCristofori2015,Lutz1999,SulankeLutz2009}; for detecting errors in experimental topological constructions \cite{AdiprasitoBenedettiLutz2014pre,SpreerKuehnel2011,LutzTsuruga2013ext}; or for meshing \cite{SaucanAppleboimZeevi08}.

-\begin{itemize} \item Enumeration.
-When enumerating triangulations of manifolds of a given dimension with a fixed number of vertices or facets, we want to ensure that the objects produced are indeed manifolds and discard all others~\cite{BrehmKuehnel1992,Burton2011pre,SulankeLutz2009}. \item Topological Constructions.
-Various topological manifold constructions can be discretized so that the objects of interest can be studied with the help of a computer.
-To ensure the discretization has been carried out correctly, we want to confirm the manifold property.
-In practice, this test effectively detects the majority of construction errors~\cite{AdiprasitoBenedettiLutz2014pre,SpreerKuehnel2011,LutzTsuruga2013ext}. \item Meshing.
-The goal here is to obtain a triangulation of a hypersurface in some (higher-dimensional) Euclidean space by sampling; see, e.g.,~\cite{SaucanAppleboimZeevi08}.
-As in the case of the topological constructions, we want to verify that the triangulation is non-degenerate. \end{itemize}

-Here we will only consider closed manifolds encoded as finite abstract simplicial complexes.
-However, our methods can be easily modified to deal with manifolds with boundary or more general cell complexes.
-For instance, the second barycentric subdivision of a pseudo-simplicial complex (having simplices as faces and allowing identifications on the boundaries) is a simplicial complex.

-Before we describe our approach, we briefly look at the history of the sphere recognition problem.
-While sphere recognition is trivial in dimensions $d\leq 2$, Sergey P.~Novikov showed that the problem is undecidable when $d\geq 5$; his proof can be found in the paper \cite{VolodinKuznetsovFomenko1974}, see also~\cite{ChernavskyLeksine2006}.
-Since then most of the research focused on $d=3$.
-Rubinstein~\cite{Rubinstein95} and Thompson~\cite{Thompson94} proved that $3$-sphere recognition is decidable.
-More recently, Schleimer~\cite{Schleimer11} showed that $3$-sphere recognition lies in the complexity class NP.
-Hass and Kuperberg~\cite{HassKuperberg12} announced that this problem also lies in co-NP, provided that the Generalized Riemann Hypothesis holds.
-The problem of $4$-sphere recognition is still open.
-It is even unclear whether there may or may not be \emph{exotic} $4$-spheres which are homeomorphic, but not PL homeomorphic to the standard $4$-sphere $\Sph^4$.

-Our main application is to certify whether a given simplicial complex is a combinatorial manifold.
-We do this by showing that all face links are PL-spheres.
-To this end our guiding principle will be the following key result.